 Every bit as good as French Aires

-As we set about discovering the Sosta motorhome parking in Italy, it soon proved to be every bit as good as the French Aire system.
+As we set about discovering the Sosta motorhome parking throughout these regions, it soon became apparent that Italy had a superb set up, just like the French Aire system.

 The important thing to remember is that this isn’t camping.
 So, there’s no guarantee of getting out the camping chairs or BBQ.

-Known as a Sosta for short, they’re really nothing more than a parking space, having said that though, they can vary enormously.
+Known as a Sosta for short, these locations are nothing more than a parking space but having said that, they can vary enormously.

 What I mean, is that some Sosta’s are simply amazing whilst others may be just functional.
 So whilst some locations will have incredible views and plenty of space, other’s resemble no more than a tarmac parking space.

-Sosta motorhome parking in Italy a small fee
+Sosta motorhome parking in Italy – Is it Free?

-Now, as with most things, there’s not much left in the World that’s free, certainly a Sosta is no different so expect a small fee.
+Now, as with most things, there’s not much left in the World that’s free.
+Certainly a motorhome Sosta is no different, so expect to pay a small fee.

 Just like Aires in France, nearly all Sosta motohome parking in Italy come with the convenience of a dump area.